spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines.md

 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility in minor releases is not guaranteed in the private API.
 For example, if you use a core method on the project level, and it is updated or removed, it can cause unexpected issues durning minor updates.

-### Overriding a core method on the project level
+### Moving core methods to the project level

-To unexpected issues and achieve the same result, override the core methods with custom ones in the private API.
+To unexpected issues and achieve the same result, copy the needed core methods to the project level, rename them and replace the core ones.

 #### Example of the code that causes the upgradability error